circonus/irondb-docs/api/delete-nnt.md

 This call will return an empty array upon success.
 If there is an error, this call will return a JSON object with the error.

-If no metric is specified (the /&lt;metric&gt; for the URI is omitted), then the entire Check will be deleted.

 Description of API call
 -----------------------